-Furthermore, HUD defines a "disproportionately greater need" as a situation where members of a specific racial or ethnic group at a given income level experience housing problems at a rate that exceeds the overall rate for that income level by 10 percentage points or more.
-As with prior analyses of housing problems and severe housing issues by race and ethnicity, it is important to note that the sample sizes for some racial or ethnic groups may be relatively small.
+Furthermore, HUD defines a "disproportionately greater need" as a situation where members of a specific demographic group at a given income level experience housing problems at a rate that exceeds the overall rate for that income level by 10 percentage points or more.
+As with prior analyses of housing problems and severe housing issues by demographic group, it is important to note that the sample sizes for some demographic groups may be relatively small.
 This limitation could result in either an underestimation or overestimation of the degree of disproportionate housing burdens faced by these groups.